GeoffVH/Clipboard-Manager/README.md

 - [X] **Unit test:** Overwrite prompt text on textboxes from local storage on startup.
 - [X] **Unit test:** Futureproof above unit to handle any amount of rows.
   -***Restriction:*** elementID's need to be grouped in one array at the start following a specific pattern.
-- [ ] Design code architecture following OOP practices from everything learned in the unit tests.
+- [ ] Brainstorm code architecture following OOP practices from everything learned in the unit tests.
+Graph it out.
-- [ ] Create MVP.
+- [ ] Code MVP.
 - [ ] Create "Add item" button on homescreen and have inputs dynamically appear on click.
 - [ ] Dynamically change the context menu items based on number of text slots taken.
 - [ ] Create a remove item button next to the inputs.